 What is the concurrent enrollment program?

-TXST’s concurrent program allows students to enroll at two schools simultaneously and earn college credit toward their associate and bachelor’s degrees.
-Students can start and finish both degrees at the community college.
+TXST’s concurrent program allows students enroll at two schools simultaneously and earn college credit toward their partner degree and TXST bachelor's degree.
+Students can start and finish their degrees without leaving the partner college.

 -